Works on View

 Fog Bridge #72494

-Debuting at the Exploratorium’s reopening in April 2013, Nakaya’s fog installation stretches across the 150-foot-long pedestrian bridge that spans the water between Piers 15 and 17.
-Water pumped at high pressure through more than 800 nozzles lining the bridge will create an immersive environment shrouding participants in mist and putting their sense of themselves and their surroundings at the center of their experience.
-The work will be stunningly lit at night.
+Debuted at the Exploratorium’s reopening in April 2013, Nakaya’s fog installation stretches across the 150-foot-long pedestrian bridge that spans the water between Piers 15 and 17.
+Water pumped at high pressure through more than 800 nozzles lining the bridge creates an immersive environment that shrouds participants in mist and puts their senses and surroundings at the center of the experience.
+The installation remains permanently on display at the Exploratorium.